era · eternal · ORACLE

 The Questions That Remain

-Crowley's influence flows through contemporary culture almost entirely unacknowledged.
-What does it mean that the hidden grammar of modern spiritual seeking was written by a man most people only know as a cartoon villain?
+Crowley's influence runs through contemporary culture almost entirely without attribution.
+What does it mean that the hidden grammar of modern spiritual seeking was written by a man most people only know as a cartoon villain — and does the anonymity change how the ideas function?